Computer-Aided Engineering (CAE) Software | Autodesk Fusion

 By predicting how time-dependent forces influence 3D design performance, this CAE capability enables designers to anticipate and mitigate potential issues, thereby improving product reliability and lifespan.

-This feature allows designers to analyse the effects of natural vibrations on parts or assemblies.
-Understanding these resonant frequencies is crucial in CAE to prevent potential structural failure and optimise design.
+This feature allows designers to analyze the effects of natural vibrations on parts or assemblies.
+Understanding these resonant frequencies is crucial in CAE to prevent potential structural failure and optimize design.

 This feature allows designers to simulate heat transfer and temperature-induced stresses.
 It's crucial for understanding how temperature changes affect system performance, aiding in the design of thermally efficient and reliable systems.

-Kawai Plastic Industry used the Fusion Simulation Extension, a Computer-Aided Engineering (CAE) tool, to run injection moulding simulations and flow analyses.
-This allowed them to prevent short shots in their process, visually confirm mould accuracy and reduce the number of trial injection runs by 25%, significantly improving their cost efficiency.
+Kawai Plastic Industry used the Fusion Simulation Extension, a Computer-Aided Engineering (CAE) tool, to run injection molding simulations and flow analyses.
+This allowed them to prevent short shots in their process, visually confirm mold accuracy, and reduce the number of trial injection runs by 25%, significantly improving their cost efficiency.

-Dr. Hannes Schwenke used Computer-Aided Engineering (CAE) in the form of 3D modelling and printing technologies.
+Dr. Hannes Schwenke used Computer-Aided Engineering (CAE) in the form of 3D modeling and printing technologies.
 Using Autodesk Fusion and Netfabb, precise 3D models of artery systems and brain aneurysms were created.
-These models helped in visualising complex surgical procedures, improving surgeon training and enhancing patient treatment outcomes.
+These models helped in visualizing complex surgical procedures, improving surgeon training, and enhancing patient treatment outcomes.

-Coral Maker utilised Computer-Aided Engineering (CAE) through Autodesk Fusion to design and prototype moulds for mass manufacturing coral skeletons.
+Coral Maker utilized Computer-Aided Engineering (CAE) through Autodesk Fusion to design and prototype molds for mass manufacturing coral skeletons.
 They also used it to test robotics systems for seeding corals.
 This CAE tool facilitated iterative design improvements, and enabled the use of CNC machines and 3D printing for manufacturing.

 Get started with CAE with these informational blog posts.